Affordable Wildlife Removal Thornhill – Squirrel and Raccoon Removal

 Squirrels also pose sanitation and health risks.
 During the months they are nesting with their young, they urinate and defecate around the nesting area.
-They may harbor ticks that transmit Lyme disease or leave organisms that cause leptospirosis and salmonella in their droppings.
-Odors generated by nesting squirrels may attract other squirrels, signaling that your home is a safe haven.
+They may harbour ticks that transmit Lyme disease or leave organisms that cause leptospirosis and salmonella in their droppings.
+Odours generated by nesting squirrels may attract other squirrels, signalling that your home is a safe haven.
 Clearly, squirrels belong out in nature, and not in your home.

 Affordable Wildlife Control uses a five-step process for removing the animals and making sure that they don’t come back:

 .
 Identify the type of animal and where it is getting in.